-Grants to Indiana courts and organizations collaborating with courts for programs and projects to better meet the needs of neglected or abused children.
+Grants to Indiana courts, state agencies, educational institutions, and organizations for programs and projects to better meet the needs of neglected or abused children.
+Funding is intended to improve well being, safety, and permanency outcomes for children and families.
 Projects may involve basic court improvements, training and education, and data collection and analysis.

-The Indiana Court Improvement Program (CIP) is accepting grant applications for programs/projects intended to improve safety, well-being and permanency outcomes for children and families involved in Children in Need of Services (CHINS) and Termination of Parental Rights (TPR) court proceedings.
+The purpose of the CIP is to improve outcomes for children and families involved in Children in Need of Services (CHINS) and Termination of Parental Rights (TPR) proceedings.

 GrantWatch ID#: 159862

-Awards are granted for one year on an October 1st - September 30th funding cycle.
-Each year thereafter, programs may apply for continuation of funding on a competitive basis for up to four years.
+CIP grants are awarded for one year on an October 1 to September 30 funding cycle.
+Each year thereafter, programs may apply for continued funding on a competitive basis.
 Continued funding from year to year is not guaranteed.
-Applicants requesting continued funding must document sustainability efforts.
-If a continuation grant is awarded funding will be provided on a step-down basis.
+CIP grant funds may be awarded for the same program/project for a maximum of four years.
+If a continuation grant is awarded, funding will be provided on a step-down basis.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.